Pacific Northwest University of Health Sciences

-Pacific Northwest University of Health Sciences (PNWU) is a private osteopathic medical and health professional school in Yakima, Washington.
+Pacific Northwest University of Health Sciences (PNWU) is a private medical school in Yakima, Washington, United States.
 The university focuses on educating health care professionals to serve "rural and medically underserved communities throughout the Northwest".
 Founded in 2005, the university's inaugural program was the first new medical school to open in the Pacific Northwest in sixty years.
 PNWU grants the Doctor of Osteopathic Medicine (D.O.) degree and graduated its first class of physicians in May 2012.
 Since then, PNWU has continued to expand and now includes the School of Physical Therapy (SOPT), School of Occupational Therapy (SOT), and a School of Dental Medicine (SDM).

 History

 The Pacific Northwest University of Health Sciences opened in 2005, after planning and fundraising to open a new osteopathic medical school in Washington State.
 In 2007, PNWU received provisional accreditation.
 In 2008, the first courses began, and the university's main building, Butler-Haney Hall, opened at a cost of $13 million.
 In 2009, the university received a $400,000 federal grant to expand the College of Allied Health Sciences.
 In 2012, the inaugural class of 69 students graduated, earning the Doctor of Osteopathic Medicine degree.
 In 2021, the inaugural Master of Arts in Medical Sciences (MAMS) class began with approximately 40 students.
 The School of Physical Therapy opened in 2022 and the School of Occupational Therapy opened in 2023.
 The School of Dental Medicine is accepted its first class in 2024.

 Initially, PNWU encountered challenges finding rotation sites for medical students, as hospitals already offering training to students from the University of Washington refused additional students.
 The school now has established rotation sites for its medical students across Washington, Oregon, Idaho, Alaska, and Montana.